hamdanal/rich-argparse/README.md

 ### Special text highlighting

-You can highlight patterns in the help text and the description text of your parser's help output using regular expressions.
+You can [highlight patterns](https://rich.readthedocs.io/en/stable/highlighting.html) in the help text and the description text of your parser's help output using regular expressions.
 By default, `RichHelpFormatter` highlights patterns of `--options-with-hyphens` using the `argparse.args` style and patterns of `` `back tick quoted text` `` using the `argparse.syntax` style.
-You can control what patterns get highlighted by modifying the `RichHelpFormatter.highlights` list.
-For example, to disable all highlights, you can clear this list using `RichHelpFormatter.highlights.clear()`.
+You can control what patterns are highlighted by modifying the `RichHelpFormatter.highlights` list.
+To disable all highlights, you can clear this list using `RichHelpFormatter.highlights.clear()`.

 You can also add custom highlight patterns and styles.
 The following example highlights all occurrences of `pyproject.toml` in green.